ChuanMeng/IR0_Project/README.md

 ## Overall

-what are the input (data) and output (submit to leaderboard)? how many modules? what is the fuction of each module? what are the input and output of each module?
+* what are the input (data) and output (submit to leaderboard)?
+* how many modules?
+* what is the fuction of each module? what are the input and output of each module?
+* what the students shoud not do? (e.g., cannot use sklearn and other off-the-shelf pacakges for ranking)
+* How the students can improve the pipeline? (e.g., do stem and more advanced word segmentation method ... implement more effective ranking models)

 ## Requirements
 * python 3.6-3.9
-* pytorch 1.2.0-1.4.0
+* pytorch
+* nltk

 ## Data statistics